Sonnenstein Euthanasia Centre

-The Sonnenstein Euthanasia Clinic (NS-Tötungsanstalt Sonnenstein; literally "National Socialist Killing Institution Sonnenstein") was a Nazi euthanasia or extermination centre located in the former fortress of Sonnenstein Castle near Pirna in eastern Germany, where a hospital had been established in 1811.
+The Sonnenstein Euthanasia Clinic (NS-Tötungsanstalt Sonnenstein; literally "National Socialist Killing Centre Sonnenstein") was a Nazi killing centre located in the former fortress of Sonnenstein Castle near Pirna in eastern Germany, where a hospital had been established in 1811.

-In 1940 and 1941, the facility was used by the Nazis to exterminate around 15,000 people in a process that was labelled as euthanasia.
-The majority of victims were suffering from psychological disorders and intellectual disability, but their number also included inmates from the concentration camps.
-The institute was set up after the beginning of the Second World War as part of a Reich-wide, centrally coordinated and largely secret programme called Action T4 for the "Elimination of life unworthy of life" (Vernichtung lebensunwerten Lebens) or the killing of what the Nazis called "dead weight existences" (Ballastexistenzen).
-Today, the Pirna Sonnenstein Memorial Site (Gedenkstätte Pirna Sonnenstein) stands to commemorate the victims of these crimes.
+In 1940 and 1941, the facility was used by the Nazis to murder around 15,000 people under the euphemism of "euthanasia".
+The majority of victims had psychological disorders or intellectual disabilities, but their number also included inmates from the concentration camps.
+Sonnenstein was one of six killing centres set up after the beginning of the Second World War as part of a nationwide, centrally coordinated and largely secret programme called Aktion T4 for the "elimination of life unworthy of life" (Vernichtung lebensunwerten Lebens) or the murder of what the Nazis called "dead weight existences" (Ballastexistenzen).

-The Nazi euthanasia facility at Sonnenstein Castle also supported the personnel as well as the organisational and technical preparation of the Holocaust.
-It was one of six that were in operation in Saxony, and was—not least due to the number of victims—one of the worst sites of Nazi war crimes in the state.
+These murders at Sonnenstein and elsewhere served as organizational and technical preparation for the Holocaust; many of the key personnel of Aktion T4 had prominent roles in Operation Reinhard.
+The method of murdering prisoners with gas was adopted at Auschwitz and other extermination camps.

-The methods of gassing prisoners at Sonnestein were later adopted at Auschwitz to exterminate inmates.
+Today, the Pirna Sonnenstein Memorial Site commemorates the victims of these crimes.

 Early history

 The former castle site and fortress was converted in 1811 into an institute for mentally ill patients who were assessed as curable.
 It had a good reputation due to its psychiatric reform concept.
 The general practitioner and first director of this hospital was Ernst Gottlob Pienitz.
 Between 1855 and 1914 the institute was expanded with numerous extensions.
 From 1922 to 1939 the national nursing college (Pflegerschule) was moved to Sonnenstein.

 In 1928, Hermann Paul Nitsche was appointed as the director of the Sonnenstein Mental Institution (Heilanstalt Sonnenstein) which had now grown to over 700 patients.
-Under his tenure a systematic exclusion of chronically mentally ill patients began.
-As an advocate of racial hygiene and euthanasia he carried out compulsory sterilisations, questionable compulsory medical procedures and food rationing on patients with "hereditary" diseases.
-In autumn 1939, the institute was closed to the public in a decree by Saxon Interior Minister and set up as a military hospital and resettlement camp.
+Under his tenure, the clinic began to systematically exclude chronically mentally ill patients.
+As an advocate of "racial hygiene" and euthanasia, he carried out compulsory sterilisations, questionable compulsory medical procedures and food rationing on patients with "hereditary" diseases.
+In autumn 1939, the institute was closed to the public in a decree by Saxon Interior Minister and was repurposed as a military hospital and resettlement camp.